 Now comes the fun part, the open days, when we have our public opens.
 This is the chance to meet a few new customers.
 My favorite part is seeing our regulars, some who we haven’t seen in awhile.
 Because we are small we are on first name basis with many of them and they feel like family.
 Some come with gifts but most with just great attitudes.
 We haven’t bought jam in 10 years and we always have a special surprise dessert each month but that’s another story.
 We usually aren’t swamped which for some business models is a bad thing but we like it.
 It allows us the opportunity to walk the garden with folks and talk about plants and that’s what it’s really all about.

-Our official spring open for the season is this coming weekend.
-We did open a couple times already when the spring ephemerals started blooming earlier than normal but now the nursery is packed and the garden is further along so if you haven’t been out or it has been awhile we would love to see you.
-If you can’t make it this weekend we will be open again on the 28th and 29th of April.
+Our official spring open for the season is this coming weekend, Saturday march 30th and Sunday March 31st.
+We did a couple off-site sales already when the spring ephemerals started blooming this year but now the nursery is packed and the garden is further along so if you haven’t been out or it has been awhile we would love to see you.
+If you can’t make it this weekend we will be open again on the 13th and 14th of April.